-Detailed requirements for developers required to enter into a Section 278 Agreement with the Authority are contained within WCC's S278 Developer Guidance Document which can be found on www.warwickshire.gov.uk/roaddesigns.
+Detailed requirements for Developers required to enter into a S278 Agreement with the Authority are contained within Warwickshire County Council's S278 Developer Guidance Document.

-10.4 Section 219/220 Agreements (Advanced Payments Code) (Highways Act 1980)
+Section 219/220 Agreements (Advanced Payments Code) (Highways Act 1980)

 Under Part XI of the Highways Act 1980, the Advanced Payment Code (APC), Section 219/220 requires that anyone proposing to build houses served by a private street must deposit enough money with the Highway Authority, to cover the eventual cost of making up the street to an adoptable standard.